 On March 28, 2022, the Company announced the initial exploration results from the Placeton project covering both the Placeton targets and Caballo Muerto targets.
 The results of the detailed surface geological and structural mapping, geochemistry survey, and geophysics surveys identified multiple occurrences of D-veins, phyllic alteration and leach capping, including geophysical and copper and molybdenum geochemical anomalies indicative of porphyry style mineralisation.
 Consequently, the Placeton Central-North and Caballo Muerto targets were designated as high priority.
-Placeton South remain an area of high interest but requires further follow-up work to confirm and upgrade its potential.
-An additional IP survey is planned for the Placeton targets, planned to be carried out in Q2 2022, to better define the sulphide-related anomalies along and below the high-priority targets ahead of drilling, which is expected to commence immediately following these IP results.
+Placeton South remain an area of significant interest but requires further follow-up work to confirm and upgrade its potential.
+An additional IP survey is planned for the Placeton targets, planned to better define the sulphide-related anomalies along and below the high-priority targets ahead of drilling.

 On May 24, 2022 the Company provided an update on the ongoing trenching program at the El Cofre project.
-As at the date of the press release, the 3,000 meter program was 40% complete and had identified multiple zones of copper oxide mineralisation on the Vinita area.
-The mineralisation was identified across 1 to 5 meter wide mineralised veins along a strike of 600m, with over 800m of strike in the Vinita area remaining to be tested.
-The laboratory results of the 156 samples taken up until this date are expected in early June 2022.
+As at the date of the press release, the 3,000 metre program was 40% complete and had identified multiple zones of copper oxide mineralisation on the Vinita area.
+The mineralisation was identified across 1- to 5-metre wide mineralised veins along a strike of 600 m, with over 800 m of strike in the Vinita area remaining to be tested.
+The laboratory results of the 156 samples taken up until this date are expected shortly.